 Australia takes up a seat on the UN Women executive board from 2013.
 The former Foreign Minister Bob Carr said it would provide a unique opportunity to increase the profile of issues facing women in the Pacific, in particular the prevalence of violence against women.
 “When I met with Michelle Bachelet, Executive Director of UN Women, I reaffirmed Australia’s commitment to the cause of gender equality,” he said.

 Chinese Delegation, 2011.
 Representatives of the Ministry of Civil Affairs of the People’s Republic of China requested to meet with WEL Victoria members to learn about our organisation and how we lobby governments, under the China-Australia Human Rights Technical Cooperation Program.
 We met with this group, which included several women, and outlined WEL’s achievements with the help of an interpreter.
 A very interesting meeting.

 International Alliance of Women (IAW).
 Lobbying by women’s groups around the world about the gender mainstreaming has resulted in the International Criminal Court issuing Red Notices for the arrest of five individuals for multiple counts of crimes against humanity and war crimes including murder, abduction, sexual crimes, rape and child conscription in Uganda, Sudan and the Congo.
-In spite of various criticisms the ICC is an historic institution in terms of women’s rights.
-For the first time in international law, the Rome Treaty establishing the ICC recognised sexual and gender violence as crimes against humanity.
-Sexual and gender crimes are defined by the Treaty to include rape, sexual slavery, enforced prostitution, forced pregnancy, enforced sterilisation, and other sexual violence.
-Visit www.womenalliance.org.
+For the first time, the Rome Treaty establishing the ICC recognised sexual and gender violence as crimes against humanity which are defined by the Treaty to include rape, sexual slavery, enforced prostitution, forced pregnancy, enforced sterilisation, and other sexual violence.
+Visit womenalliance.org.

 What is IAW and how is WEL involved?
 CLICK for more information.
 A Conference of the IAW was held in Melbourne in 2012 – see our News page.